evidentlyai/evidently/docs/book/examples/tutorial-llm.md

 When can you use these Test Suites?
 Here are two ideas:
 * **Regression testing**.
 Run Test Suites whenever you change prompt or app parameters to compare new responses with references or against set criteria.
-* **Continous testing**.
+* **Continuous testing**.
 Run Test Suites periodically over production logs to check that the output quality stays within expectations.

 You can also set up alerts to get a notification if your Tests contain failures.